dwardTheNerd/KaggleGenAICapstoneProject/README.md

 ### Notion Token ###

+[Notion](https://www.notion.com) is an all-in-one productivity and workspace app that combines note-taking, task management, project planning, and AI-powered tools into a single customizable platform.

 A Notion API key or token is required for the agent to create new Notion pages.
 Go to (https://www.notion.so/profile/integrations) to set up a new *internal* integration.

 #### 1. Create internal integration